 Pixar Realized that this Mathematical Theory had Other Applications

-In 1980, Loren Carpenter was working for Boeing in their computer graphics department.
+In 1980, Loren Carpenter was working for Boeing in its computer graphics department.
 The executives at Boeing wanted their marketing posters to have realistic mountains in the background, so Carpenter wanted to try to make the mountain ranges using computer graphics.
 The problem was, though, that each iteration of the graphic looked pretty fake.
 The mountains were square and boxy.
-Since Carpenter also had a mathematics degree, he had had come across a paper written a decade or so earlier that talked about how fractal mathematics was the backbone of natural shapes in the world.
+Since Carpenter also had a mathematics degree, he had come across a paper written a decade or so earlier that talked about how fractal mathematics was the backbone of natural shapes in the world.
 He wondered if he could use the concept to create more realistic computer images.

 What he figured out was that if he created the same shape (a triangle) and created an infinite number of the same shape, he could create a more realistic mountain (also a triangle).
 The smaller that the images got, the more that the sharp and straight lines of the shapes began to appear curved.
 This technology became the basis for the graphics created by the Pixar movie company.
 So, when you look at Buzz Lightyear's curved nose, the image is actually a series of infinitely smaller straight-lined shapes.